 Another way to use the Facebook search bar is to input keywords.
 If you are looking for a coffee shop in San Diego, you could type in “San Diego coffee,” filter your results to “Place,” and a plethora of businesses nearby would appear.
 They will likely also be shown on a map inside of Facebook, which is called “Facebook Graph” and is one of the newer features on the platform.

 Phrases are another way to utilize Facebook Search.
 If you add a location, specific holiday, likes, or other interests, you can get a number of more specific search results.
 For example, “coffee and pastries in Los Angeles” will bring up links, photos, and places in the return results.

 At the highest level, the search bar segments all results into different categories.
 These include:

 Therefore, no matter what word or group of keywords you are searching, you can request them to be filtered so that irrelevant content is not shown to you.

 All results that Facebook Search is able to curate are based on about 200 different factors which include what you like and engage with, your Facebook activity and what you’ve searched for, and information about your identity that you have posted to your profile.

 If you ever want to clear your search results, Facebook gives you this capability.
 When you click into the search bar and don’t type anything, a list of your last eight searches will show in a drop-down list.
 To clear this list, you can click or tap “edit” in the top right of the search menu and then select “clear searches.”

 Impacted by People’s Activity on Facebook

-It’s worth reiterating that what you search outside of Facebook has no impact on search results within the platform.
-(For example, you search for a product on Google and later, when you are on Instagram, the product is being advertised to you.)
+It’s worth reiterating that what you search outside of Facebook has no impact on search results within this particular social network.
+(For example, you might search for a product on Google, and later, when you are on Instagram, the product is being advertised to you.)